|Golf Tournament Benefits Boys & Girls Club of the Berkshires|

-Cases heard before Judge John Agostini on Tuesday, May 3.
+Cases heard before Judge John Agostini on Wednesday, July 27.

-|Cultural Pittsfield This Week: May 13-19|
+|Cultural Pittsfield This Week: July 29-Aug.
+4|

 VIEW DAY-BY-DAY CALENDAR

-SATURDAY Opening Day of the Farmers Market
+SATURDAY Wellness Day at the Farmers Market

 MUSIC & NIGHTLIFE